Blue-eyed grass in bloom. Small light blue flowers with bright yellow centers.

 Propagation: Seed, division

-Garden tips: Blue-eyed grass’ low profile makes it an excellent groundcover choice.
-It is fairly adaptable to conditions of drought and partial shade, but planting in full sun and moist soil will result in denser foliage and more flowers.
-It is a prolific self-seeder provided there are multiple plants; solitary plants typically don’t produce viable seed.
-It will also spread by underground rhizomes.
-Blue-eyed grass does not transplant well in full summer heat, so plants should be installed in fall or winter to insure that they are well established before summer.
+Garden tips: The low profile of Blue-eyed grass makes it an excellent groundcover that will provide a carpet of green throughout the year and masses of blue flowers in spring.
+Planting in full sun and moist sandy soil will result in denser foliage and more flowers, but it is somewhat adaptable to drier and shadier conditions.
+It also will spread by underground rhizomes to create fuller stands, but is not an aggressive spreader.
+Blue-eyed grass does not transplant well in full summer heat, so plants should be installed in fall or winter to ensure that they are well established before summer.

 Blue-eyed grass plants are often available from nurseries that specialize in Florida native plants.
 Visit www.PlantRealFlorida.org to find a nursery in your area.